-Generic Name: chloroquine (Pronunciation: KLOR oh kwin)
+Generic Name: chloroquine

-What is chloroquine (Aralen Phosphate)?
+What is chloroquine?

-Chloroquine is also used to treat infections caused by amoebae.
+Chloroquine is also used to treat amebiasis (infection caused by amoebae).

 round, pink, imprinted with W, A77

 What are the possible side effects of chloroquine?

 Get emergency medical help if you have signs of an allergic reaction (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning eyes, skin pain, red or purple skin rash with blistering and peeling).

 Also seek emergency medical attention if you have symptoms of a serious heart problem: fast or pounding heartbeats, fluttering in your chest, shortness of breath, and sudden dizziness (like you might pass out).

 Call your doctor at once if you have:

 - ringing in your ears, trouble hearing;